This project is actively being developed.

 vnet2 52:54:00:13:3e:0d ipv4 192.168.124.7/24

 Ansible playbooks are used to map hosts to roles and tasks.
-Create a linux-from-scratch playbook file with the following text.
+Create a Edit the lfs.yml playbook file with the following text.

 ---